2019 Advocacy DayADVOCACY MATERIALS

 Voting Rights Advancement

-On February 26, 2019, U.S. Representative Terri Sewell (AL-07) and Senator Patrick Leahy (D-VT) introduced the 2019 version of the Voting Rights Advancement Act, which would restore provisions of the Voting Rights Act struck down by a 5-4 Supreme Court decision in 2013.
+- As of April 26, the Voting Rights Advancement Act (H.R 4) has collected 221 co-sponsors in the House, all Democrats.
+No Republicans have signed on to co-sponsor the legislation.
 The legislation would create a new formula to determine which states and localities with a recent history of voting rights violations must pre-clear election changes with the Department of Justice.

 Confirmation of Diverse Judges

-President Donald Trump has confirmed a total of 89 nominees to Article III (federal) court judgeships.
+- As of April 12, 2019, President Donald Trump has confirmed a total of 97 nominees to Article III (federal) court judgeships.
 Advocates have criticized the lack of diversity in his nominations, particularly in the Latino community.

 – Raul M. Arias-Marxuach (of Puerto Rican descent) to be United States District Court Judge for the District of Puerto Rico